 8. Not My Responsibility!

-Too often there is no champion within the company to take responsibility for the systems, applications, and/or integration solution on the company’s end.
-This comes back to the “garbage in, garbage out” quote we started this blog article off with: if your company is putting garbage into the integration system, don’t expect to get anything other than garbage out.
-And definitely don’t try to blame the garbage out on your integration providers: we can’t control your entire business for you.
+Often there is no champion within the company to take responsibility for the systems, applications, and/or integration solution on the Merchant’s end.
+If your company is putting inaccurate data into the integration system, don’t expect to get anything other than inaccurate data out.

 An internal champion for the system in your business can make all the difference.
 Someone who understands the system, and is willing to work with your integration partner to sort out any kinks.
-Nothing’s worse than trying to work with a company that’s experiencing trouble but does not have the time or knowledge to sit down with the integration partner to discover the underlying problem.
-This situation only leads to frustrated parties on both ends.
+Integration providers will bend over backwards to help Merchants but in the end, the responsibility of data cleanliness and accuracy is the Merchant to ensure integration success.

 Your Integration Partner Is Your Partner

 Your integration partner is your partner.
-Partnerships work both ways.
-Your integration partner can only do so much from their side of the table – you have to meet them halfway by avoiding these pitfalls.
+Partnerships work both ways and meeting them halfway by avoiding the above integration mistakes.
 Work together with your partner towards the common good of your business.
-If you’ve selected a partner who cares and whom you trust, listen to their advice when they try to make recommendations.
+If you’ve selected a potential integration partner who cares and whom you trust, listen to their advice when they try to make their recommendations.

 Find an integration company that has control over the integration process.
 This will equal a better output for you.
 Entrust your company with an expert integration partner.
 You’ll thank yourself for it later.